Bradenton, Fla. (FOX 13)The city of Bradenton has closed its code enforcement case against a man who painted an American flag on his house.

-"[I] decided to paint the American flag in order to show this is still America" Greer explained.
+"[I] decided to paint the American flag in order to show this is still America," Greer explained back in July.

-He added that he did to show he won't just lie down in the face of what he feels is unfair treatment by his local government.
+He added that he did it to show he wouldn't just lie down in the face of what he feels was unfair treatment by his local government.